.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Introduction: Adds an offset to the value of a pointer.

-Thoughts: The first feature to appear on more than one list, as it also appeared on the top 10 least known.
-So this brings up an interesting though – you either don’t know of this or you think it is shit.
-My views of why this is useless is the same as why it is unknown, the use case for this is TINY!
+Thoughts: The first feature to appear on more than one list—as it also appeared in the top 10 least known.
+So this brings up an interesting thought: You either don’t know of this, or you think it is shit.
+My views on why this is useless are the same as why it is unknown—the use case for this is tiny!

 More Info: http://msdn.microsoft.com/en-us/library/system.intptr.op_addition.aspx